elastic/apm/specs/agents/handling-huge-traces/tracing-spans-limit.md

 }
 ```

 The total number of spans that an agent created within a transaction is equal to `span_count.started + span_count.dropped`.
+Note that this might be an under count, because spans that end *after* their
+transaction has been reported (typically when the transaction ends) will not be
+counted.

 ### Checking the limit